serraict/serraict.github.io/index.md

       <p>
       Want to know what I'm up to?
 Visit my public <a href="http://bit.do/serras-kanban-board">Trello board</a>.
       </p>
-      <p>I'm partially booked until April 1st 2016, but do have some time to spare.
+      <p>I'm looking for new opportunities as a freelance Scrum Master or Agile Coach.
 Why wait?</p>
       <p><a href="pages/contact.html" class="btn btn-primary">Let's get in touch!</a></p>
     </div>